Want the perfect workout program?Take Quiz

-If you are in a position in which you don't know when your next real meal may be, and you're going to need to eat more than one protein bar, it may be a good idea to invest in some actual meal replacement bars.
+If you are in a position in which you don't know when your next real meal may be, and you're going to need to eat more than one protein bar, it may be a good idea to invest in some actual meal replacement bars or make some easy protein balls that are jam-packed with protein, fats and healthy carbs.
 These will provide you with the vitamins and minerals you don't get with protein bars.

 Remember that we mainly support the use of protein bars for weight loss because they pack a lot of protein.
 The missing step here is discussing how much protein you need daily, so you know what you're aiming for.

 When you lose weight, your daily protein intake will actually be higher than when your goal is weight gain.
 This is because of the above benefits of eating a lot of protein.
 Therefore, we suggest people eat at least 1.8 grams of protein per kilogram of body weight.